 Ahead the canal narrows, and you see the ‘Pirate Castle’, complete with a castellated bridge over the canal (Bridge No.20A).

 The ‘castle’ was built by the famous (though I doubt many people would know of him) 20th century architect Richard Seifert.
 Some say Seifert has had more influence on London’s skyline than anybody else, with the possible exception of the German bombers between 1940 and 1942.
 His list of ‘prestigious developments’ is said to be longer than even Christopher Wren’s.
-However, I’m not sure they would all be regarded as architectural gems, as they include Tower 42 (formerly Nat West Tower) and the towering 1960s Centre Point at the junction of Charing Cross Road and Oxford Circus, to name just two.
+However, I’m not sure they would all be regarded as architectural gems, as they include Tower 42 (formerly Nat West Tower) and the towering 1960s Centre Point at the junction of Charing Cross Road and Oxford Street, to name just two.
 He built this ‘Pirate Castle’ in the late 1970s between abandoned warehouses on the canal.